Gauri Lankesh: Reactions

 The murder was condemned by several people and organisations, including the Indian National Congress and the Rashtriya Swayamsevak Sangh.
 The Congress leader and Karnataka Home Minister Ramalinga Reddy compared the murder to that of Narendra Dabholkar and M. M. Kalburgi.
 Controversial statements by BJP MLA D. N. Jeevaraj and Sri Ram Sena chief Pramod Muthalik were widely criticized.
 The state police chief, R. K. Dutta, refused to suggest any possible suspects without investigation.
 BJP leaders criticised the Congress-led state government for allegedly failing to protect the lives of Gauri and other writers like Kalburgi.
 Protests over her death took place all across India, including a rally in Bangalore a week after the funeral attended by more than 25,000 people.

 Gauri was given a state funeral with a gun salute on 6 September, after her body was kept for a few hours at Ravindra Kalakshetra for the public to pay tribute.
 She was buried in accordance with Lingayat customs.
 Her family did not follow any religious customs for her as she identified as a rationalist.
 The BBC described it as the most high-profile journalist murdered in recent years.

-The New York Times reported that several accounts followed by right-wing prime minister Narendra Modi had posted "hateful" tweets in response to Lankesh's assassination, prompting a debate in India.
+The New York Times reported that several accounts followed by prime minister Narendra Modi had posted "hateful" tweets in response to Lankesh's assassination, prompting a debate in India.

+Her close friend and actor Prakash Raj commented that "When I was burying Gowri, I said I'm not burying Gowri but burying a seed," at the Wayanad Literature Festival.
+For many across the nation, her death was a wake up call to take action and highlight the precarious state of press freedom in the country.
+"Before Gowri's death, I was an angry man, yes, but not to this extent," he added.